ddrozdov/docker-compose-swarm-mode/README.md

 So you should either stick with the previous version of Docker or throw out all your docker-compose files and run a bunch of long `docker service ...` commands.

 Neither option looked good to me so, as a temporary solution (I still hope Docker Compose with swarm mode support will be released soon), I've created a script that parses a `docker-compose.yml` file, generates `docker service ...` commands for you and runs them.

+#### UPDATE

+After several stability and network issues with Docker swarm mode we've decided to try our luck with Kubernetes.

+Several existing compose-to-kubernetes translation tools have failed on our compose files, so I decided to quick add such functionality to docker-compose-swarm-mode.

 ## Installation